Opening 29.10.21 from 18:00-21:00

 Exhibition Hours 12:00-18:00 / Thursday-Sunday

-‘Thriving in Disturbed Ground’ is a group exhibition centring on ritual, labour, memory, and the escalation of gestures into significance.
-The artists explore themes of consumption, subsumption, ghostliness, and the creation of narrative through repetition.
-It consists of new works by Oktavia Schreiner, Niamh Moloney, Caitlyn Holly Main, and collaborative new work by Hanne Lille and M.E.
+‘Thriving in Disturbed Ground’ is a group exhibition centring on ritual, rouge spiritualism, labour and memory as historical tools for female self-actualisation and inner freedom.
+The artists explore themes of consumption, subsumption, ghostliness, and the creation of alternative narratives through repetition.
+It consists of new works by Oktavia Schreiner, Niamh Moloney, Caitlyn Holly Main, and collaborative new work by Hanne Lillee and M.E.
 Smit-Dicks.